What is interventional pulmonology?

 - Placing fiducial markers: These tiny objects are placed in or near a tumor as a point of reference during stereotactic radiosurgery, a nonsurgical, highly precise form of radiation therapy.

-- Using airway stents: A stent is inserted to maintain an open airway and help patients breathe better.
+- Using airway stents: A stent is inserted to secure an open airway and help patients breathe better.

 Throughout your treatment, your interventional pulmonologist will monitor your progress and modify your treatment plan accordingly.